a-da/python-ciur/README.rst

    :target: https://bitbucket.org/ada/ciur
    :alt: Ciur

-Ciur is a scrapper layer for developing.
+Ciur is a scrapper layer in developing process.
 ----------------------------------------

 Export all scrapper related code into separate layer.